Taxis of Vietnam: Price and regulation

-In Popular Culture
+In popular culture

 In media, taxi driver characters have been used to capture Vietnam's cultural changes, often as a remark on economic disparities between rider and driver.

 In the 1995 film Cyclo, Lê Văn Lộc stars as the cyclo rickshaw driver protagonist.
 In the 1999 film Three Seasons stars Don Duong as the cyclo rickshaw driver protagonist.

 The 2004 song Taxi by Vietnamese pop group H.A.T. includes them singing to a taxi driver.

 The 2009 film Adrift includes Nguyen Duy Khoa as a taxi driver main character.
 The 2016 film Taxi, What's Your Name stars Angela Phuong Trinh as the taxicab driver protagonist and Truong Giang as her passenger.